tjheckler/Helpdesk/README.md

  * User Login with "User" or "Admin" Access
  * Limited Employee Profile Management by "User"
  * Complete Employee Profile Management by "Admin"
+ * Customer Able to View and Reply to Ticket With Email Link
  * Cannot Delete Items Having Foreign Key Assigned Elsewhere
  * Basic Email to "HelpDesk" When a Ticket Is Created by Customer
  * Basic Email to Customer When a Ticket is Updated by a Site User